 SEAFDEC Aquaculture Department.
 (2017).
 Catfish hatchery and grow-out [Brochure].
 Tigbauan, Iloilo, Philippines: Author.

-Get a copy of our manuals!
+Get a copy of our publications!

 |AEM 41 Grow-out Culture of the Asian Catfish Clarias macrocephalus (2008) 29 pp